OdinsPlasmaRifle/gulp-skeleton/README.md

 ## Usage

-Clone repository.
+Clone the repository.
 Change all instances of APP_NAME to your project's name.
-The contents of the following files will have to get APP_NAME replaced:
+The contents of the following files will need to have APP_NAME replaced:

 * /javascript/APP_NAME.js
 * /scss/APP_NAME.scss